 Article Translations: (Spanish)

 A retropharyngeal (reh-tro-fah-RIN-jee-ul) abscess is an infection that forms behind the back wall of the throat.
-Retropharyngeal abscesses are uncommon in children.
+They're not common in children, but when they do happen, it is usually in those younger than 5 years old.

 A retropharyngeal abscess happens when bacteria grow in the lymph nodes behind the throat.
 Lymph nodes help fight infections by removing germs, but sometimes they can’t keep up.

-At first, a retropharyngeal abscess may cause symptoms of a sore throat, such as a fever, pain with swallowing, and tender lymph nodes in the neck.
+At first, a retropharyngeal abscess may cause a sore throat, fever, and tender lymph nodes in the neck.

 Without treatment, symptoms can get worse.
 A child might: